pFarb/awesome-crypto-papers/README.md

 * [Self-Study Course in Block Cipher Cryptanalysis](https://www.schneier.com/academic/archives/2000/01/self-study_course_in.html) - Attempt to organize the existing literature of block-cipher cryptanalysis in a way that students can use to learn cryptanalytic techniques and ways to break new algorithms, by Bruce Schneier.
 * [Statistical Cryptanalysis of Block Ciphers](http://crypto.junod.info/phdthesis.pdf) - By Pascal Junod.
 * [Cryptoanalysis of block ciphers and protocols](http://www.cs.technion.ac.il/users/wwwb/cgi-bin/tr-info.cgi/2006/PHD/PHD-2006-04) - By Elad Pinhas Barkan.
+* [Too much crypto](https://eprint.iacr.org/2019/1492.pdf) - Analysis of number of rounds for symmetric cryptography primitives, and suggestions to do fewer rounds, by Jean-Philippe Aumasson.

 #### Public key cryptography: General and DLP